Primus (band): Alexander departs again and Green Naugahyde (2010–2013)

-Electric Grapevine and the Chocolate Factory (2013–2017)
+Classic lineup reunites again, The Chocolate Factory and The Desaturating Seven (2013–2019)

 In September 2013, Claypool revealed that Lane had departed Primus to focus on RatDog with Bob Weir.
 Previous drummer Alexander rejoined the band in his place.
 Claypool also revealed that the band were "talking about going into the studio in November.
-But it's all a little premature - we'll see what happens".
+But it's all a little premature – we'll see what happens".
 In December, Alexander revealed that the band had been "in Les's studio working on stuff for the new year's show but I don't know if there are any plans for releasing that."
 When asked about performing new material during the 2014 Australia tour, he said "looking at [the band's touring schedule], it doesn't look like there's going to be any time to write anything new."

 The first official Primus show with Alexander back on drums was New Year's Eve 2013 at the Fox Theater in Oakland.
 The band performed their first set in front of the iconic Suck On This backdrop seen in the "Too Many Puppies" music video.
 For their second set, Primus were joined by "the Frog Brigade Ensemble", consisting of saxophonist Skerik and percussionist Mike Dillon, as they performed the soundtrack from the 1971 film Willy Wonka & the Chocolate Factory in its entirety.
 The band later announced that a studio recording of the soundtrack, titled Primus & the Chocolate Factory with the Fungi Ensemble, would be released on October 21, 2014.

 On September 16, 2014, a biography of the band was released via Akashic Books titled Primus, Over the Electric Grapevine: Insight into Primus and the World of Les Claypool, written by music journalist and author Greg Prato in affiliation with Primus.
 The book chronicles the band's career alongside Claypool's other projects and features interviews with band members past and present, as well as Geddy Lee, Tom Waits, Tom Morello, Kirk Hammett, Stewart Copeland, Trey Anastasio, and Matt Stone, among others.

 In late October 2015, the band released the first music video from their Primus & the Chocolate Factory with the Fungi Ensemble album, for the track "Candyman".

 In mid-October 2016, the band performed at the fifth annual Desert Daze music festival in Joshua Tree, California.

-The Desaturating Seven, "A Tribute To Kings" Tour, and Conspiranoid (2017–present)

 On July 31, 2017, Primus announced their ninth studio album The Desaturating Seven and a US tour.
 On that same day, the album's first single "The Seven" was also released.
 The album is inspired by the children's book The Rainbow Goblins, written by Italian author Ul de Rico, which lead singer and bassist Claypool used to read to his children.
 It was released on September 29, 2017.
 During their co-headlining tour with Mastodon in 2018, the band played the album in its entirety.
 Primus – alongside Ministry and Philip H. Anselmo & The Illegals – also opened for Slayer on the final North American leg of their farewell tour in November 2019.